-This is a simple Color Detector using Arduino Uno R3 and TCS3200 color sensor module.
-It can be useful for color identification and detection for food-processing units, color printer applications, paint-mixing applications and other industrial applications including robotics.
+This Color Detector utilizes an Arduino Uno R3 and TCS3200 color sensor module.
+Color identification and detection can be beneficial for food-processing units, color printer applications, paint-mixing applications, and other industrial applications such as robotics.

 Circuit and working